trevor-trinh/exchange/README.md

 - opt for simpler impl rather than repository pattern
 - use sqlx prepare
 - decide on bigdecimal or u128. make conversion from db and domain
+- clickhouse candles table a bit different than postgres

 ### frontend dev